Quick Answer

 Classify by audience first: more than 25 retail investors is a retail communication, institutional-only is institutional, 25 or fewer is correspondence, and unscripted talk is a public appearance.
 Pre-approve every retail piece and file some with FINRA, keep everything fair and balanced, and layer on the product-specific disclosures for options, municipals, variable contracts, and research.
 Nail the numbers and the classification and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Public Communications and Advertising unit for the complete lesson.
+Read the full Public Communications and Advertising unit.